Billie Lee Applauds Tom Sandoval For Accepting Everyone After Accusing ‘Pump Rules’ Cast Of Excluding Her

 According to a number of Twitter users, Billie attempted to suggest that she was allegedly left out of the event because she was transgender.
 However, both Kristen Doute and Stassi Schroeder shut down the idea on Twitter and Instagram just a short time after Billie’s tweets were shared.

-“They’ve been nothing but accepting of her since the beginning and tried to be her friend but she did nothing but start stupid drama and they’ve probably all had enough,” one fans suspected.
+“They’ve been nothing but accepting of her since the beginning and tried to be her friend but she did nothing but start stupid drama and they’ve probably all had enough,” one fan suspected.
 “I don’t blame them, really.
 It has nothing to do with anything else – I’m positive.”

 As fans of Vanderpump Rules may recall, Billie was added to the cast of the Bravo TV reality series last year after landing a job as a hostess at SUR Restaurant, where the series is based.